tim42/alphyn/documentation/lexer.md

  - `token_type`: mandatory.
 It tells the lexical syntax the token_type used by the lexer.
  - `token_type::generate_token_with_type<e_token_type::tok_add>`: If you use the default token class, this will create a token with the corresponding type and no value.
- - `e_number`: If you need a value, you must give a function that will create a token for the lexer.
+ - `e_number`: If you need a special operation to generate the token, you must give a function that will create a token for the lexer.

 ```c++
   using lexical_syntax = neam::ct::alphyn::lexical_syntax
   <